cosmohacker/SpotifyDownloadManager/README.md

 # Features

 - You can download your Spotify albums easily.
 - It's free.
-(I think this is a feature.)
+(I think we can count this as feature)

 Table of contents
 =================